Ihiala: Economy

 The Ihiala LGA's economy heavily relies on agriculture, and the region is well-known for growing a variety of crops, including vegetables, cassava, yams, and cocoyams.
-Additionally, the region has a thriving commercial sector and is home to a number of marketplaces, including the Nkwor Ihiala and Nkwogbe markets.
-Numerous banks, hotels, and other private and public institutions are located in Ihiala LGA.
+Additionally, the region has a thriving commercial sector and is home to a number of marketplaces, including the Nkwo Okija and Nkwogbe markets.
+Numerous banks, hotels, and other private and public institutions are located in Ihiala LGA with Madonna University and Legacy University located in Okija while a campus of Chukwuemeka Odumegwu Ojukwu University is located in Uli.

 Boundaries

-Ihiala region is located in the Southwest of Anambra State and to the Northwest, it shares a border with Nnewi Local Government.
+Ihiala Local Government is located in the Southwest of Anambra State and to the Northwest, it shares a border with Nnewi Local Government.
 To the Northeast and the East, with IMO State and to the west with Ekwusigo Local Government.
 Also to the South is located the Delta State.

 Climate

-In Ihiala, the rainy season is warm, oppressive, and even overcast while the dry season is hot, muggy, and partly cloudy.
+In Ihiala LGA, the rainy season is warm, oppressive, and even overcast while the dry season is hot, muggy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 67 °F to 87 °F and is rarely below 59 °F or above 90 °F.